contentful/widget-sdk/README.md

 ### Running the tests

 We have tests in a few different frameworks: Jest and Cypress.
-Jest is for our unit and React component tests, and Cypress is for our integration and contract tests..
+Jest is for our unit and React component tests, and Cypress is for our integration and contract tests.

 #### Jest